-The unique availability of multi-band datasets for M33 enables one to relate the energy sources of stellar feedback acting on pc scales to the properties of the ionised gas in \hii\ regions, as well as surrounding less dense and warmer diffuse ionised gas (DIG, T$\sim10^{4}$~K).
-The DIG can contribute up to 30–60\% of the total H$\alpha$ emission in local galaxies \citep[e.g.,][]{Hoopes2000, Madsen2006, Haffner2009}, making it a crucial component to study in the context of feedback and ionising photon escape.
-Specifically, several complementary datasets are available for M33, including the PHATTER (UV to near-IR) HST imaging program \citep{Williams2021} and information on the cold ISM phases provided by \ion{H}{i} and CO maps \citep{Corbelli2014, Druard2014, Tabatabaei2014, koch2018, koch2025, Muraoka2023, Sarbadhicary2023}.
+The unique availability of multi-band datasets for M33 enables one to relate the energy sources of stellar feedback acting on parsec scales to the properties of the ionised gas in \hii\ regions, as well as the surrounding less-dense and warmer-diffuse ionised gas (DIG; T$\sim10^{4}$~K).
+The DIG can contribute up to 30–60\% of the total H$\alpha$ emission in local galaxies \citep[e.g.][]{Hoopes2000, Madsen2006, Haffner2009}, making it a crucial component to study in the context of feedback and ionising photon escape.
+Specifically, several complementary datasets are available for M33, including the PHATTER (UV to near-IR) Hubble Space Telescop (HST) imaging program \citep{Williams2021} and information on the cold ISM phases provided by \ion{H}{i} and CO maps \citep{Corbelli2014, Druard2014, Tabatabaei2014, koch2018, koch2025, Muraoka2023, Sarbadhicary2023}.
 In addition, JWST-MIRI data provide a direct, high-resolution view of the dusty ISM and embedded massive young stellar objects \citep[YSOs;][]{Peltonen2024}.
-These datasets are further complemented by catalogues of key stellar populations tracing different evolutionary stages, including young stellar cluster candidates \citep[YSCCs;][]{Corbelli2017}, AGB stars \citep{McQuinn2007} and Wolf-Rayet (WR) stars \citep{Neugent2011}.
+These datasets are further complemented by catalogues of key stellar populations tracing different evolutionary stages, including young stellar cluster candidates \citep[YSCCs;][]{Corbelli2017}, star clusters from the PHATTER survey \citep{Johnson2022}, AGB stars \citep{McQuinn2007} and Wolf-Rayet (WR) stars \citep{Neugent2011}.

-In this work, we present the MUSE mosaic observations of M33 (Sect. \ref{sec:data}), focusing on the identification and characterization of \hii\ regions across the field.
+In this work, we present the MUSE mosaic observations of M33 (Sect. \ref{sec:data}), focusing on the identification and characterisation of \hii\ regions across the field.
 In Sect. \ref{sec:int}, we describe our method for identifying nebular regions and isolating \hii\ regions from supernova remnants (SNRs) and planetary nebulae (PNe).
 We also detail the 1D spectral extraction and the integrated properties of these regions.
 Section \ref{sec:spatial} is dedicated to the spatial analysis of the nebular emission, while Sect. \ref{sec:radial_tot} is centred on the radial profiles of different emission line ratios.
 Finally, in Sect. \ref{sec:discussion}, we discuss our findings for specific peculiar \hii\ regions and compare the variety of nebular properties showcased by our data with theoretical predictions, before concluding in Sect. \ref{sec:conclusions}.